SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

  - Ex wolf spirit spawn rate has been adjusted
  - Ex wolf spirits can now be grazed
  - Ex wolf spirit kill reward has been restored
+ - Ex attack will now spawn a couple of normal wolf spirits in addition to Ex wolf spirits
  - Spell card lasers are now longer and travel faster

 Yuuma: